realJohnDoe/idea-craft/memory-bank/progress.md

 - The `lucide-react` library import causes resolution errors during test runs, currently commented out as a temporary workaround.
 - A warning in tests about providing a `value` prop to a form field without an `onChange` handler in `AttributeEditor.test.tsx`.
+- Inconsistent resolution of @ imports in test files; works in some files (e.g., AttributeEditor.test.tsx) but fails in others (e.g., task-import-export.test.ts), requiring further investigation into Vitest alias configuration.

 ## Evolution of Project Decisions